chandler767/Read-The-Room/README.md

 # Read The Room
-This demo processes conversations in real-time with the [Amazon Comprehend](https://aws.amazon.com/comprehend/) natural language processing (NLP) service to gain insights about what was said.
+This demo processes conversations in real-time with the [Amazon Comprehend](https://aws.amazon.com/comprehend/) natural language processing (NLP) service to gain insights about the conversation.

 The conversation sentiment, sentiment history, and any detected key words/phrases are displayed in real-time on the dashboard.